Get our 2022/23 brochure straight to your inbox!

 Case Study, Flicx News

 Fill in your details below to get your brochure download with detailed information on the products performance and design options for the world’s most versatile cricket pitch.
-If you are researching whether the 2G Flicx Pitch is the right solution for your club, school or garden, then this is the document you need.
+If you are researching whether the 2G Flicx Pitch is the right solution for your club, school or garden, then this is the document you need jam packed full of case studies from 2G Flicx Pitch customers all around the world.